unm4sk/100-days-of-code/r1-log.md

 Time track: ![error](./time-track/24.png)

 ### R1D25
-Worked primarly on Dart fundamentals.
-For that I used `DartPad`, so now time track for today! :cry:
+Worked primarily on Dart fundamentals.
+For that I used `DartPad`, so no time track for today! :cry:
 Nothing else to tell, really.